awsdocs/aws-systems-manager-user-guide/doc_source/appconfig-creating-configuration-and-profile-S3-source.md

 1. Choose **Create policy**\.
 The system returns you to the **Roles** page\.

-**Creating the IAM Role for Accessing an Amazon S3 Object**
+**Creating the IAM Role for Accessing an S3 Object**
-Use the following procedure to create an IAM role that enables AppConfig to get a configuration stored in an Amazon S3 object\.
+Use the following procedure to create an IAM role that enables AppConfig to get a configuration stored in an S3 object\.

 **To create an IAM role for accessing an Amazon S3 object**